 3) The Weimar Republic

-One of the major effects of World War I was the establishment of the Weimar Republic in Germany.
+One of the major political effects of World War I was the establishment of the Weimar Republic in Germany.
 After the war, Kaiser Wilhelm II lost all his military support and was forcefully abdicated from the throne.
 Germany also experienced a civil conflict known as the German Revolution.
 This marked the fall of the constitutional monarchy in Germany and gave rise to a parliamentary republic.
 The parliamentary republic was known as the Weimar Republic.

 4) Another political effect of World War I was the fall of the Ottoman Empire and the creation of the Republic of Turkey.